Innovating to save lives

-What kind of artworks were exhibited and what kind of messages the artworks tried to convey to the audiences?
+What kind of artworks are on exhibit and what are the artists trying to convey to the audiences?

-In this exhibition, there are various projects and products exhibited.
+In this exhibition, there are various projects and products.
 For example, Emergency!
 Kaeru Caravan!
-(Japan) is an emergency drill program for families; this has become extremely popular in Japan for its engaging educational programming.
+(Japan) is an emergency drill programme for families.
+This has become extremely popular in Japan for its engaging educational programming.
 It’s conducted in tandem with a popular toy exchange event.
-Versions of the Caravan have traveled outside Japan and as of March 2018, they have been conducted in 19 different countries.
+Versions of the caravan have travelled outside Japan and as of March 2018, the programme has been conducted in 19 countries.

 Our HANDs!
-Project (Japan, Indonesia, and other 7 Asian Countries) is an annual youth exchange initiative to learn and produce innovative disaster prevention programs and involves young professionals and students from 9 countries in Asia with 100 participants and 27 outcome projects since 2014, reaching out to 90,000+ people on the ground level.
-It has received numerous mainstream media coverage in ASEAN countries and Japan.
+Project (Japan, Indonesia and other 7 Asian countries) is an annual youth exchange initiative to learn and produce innovative disaster prevention programmes, and it involves young professionals and students from nine countries in Asia with 100 participants and 27 outcome projects since 2014.
+It has reached out to more than 90,000 people on the ground.
+It has received significant media coverage in ASEAN countries and Japan.

-Others include Core House (Indonesia) which is a minimal shelter unit designed to be built on and expanded at later points, providing disaster survivors freedom to use the unit to suit their needs.
+Others include Core House (Indonesia), a minimal shelter unit designed to be built on and expanded at later points, providing disaster survivors the freedom to use the unit to suit their needs.

-We have three goals in this exhibition, one is to create awareness, and the second is to get people prepared.
-The third is targeting creative workers in Indonesia, to show them that projects and products like what we exhibit exist and are important, to show them that they can use their expertise as a learning tool to convey important messages.
-We want them, to create their own Earth Manual Project.
+We have three goals for this exhibition.
+First, to create awareness.
+Second, to get people prepared.
+And third, to show creative workers in Indonesia that projects and products like what we exhibit exist and are important, and they can use their expertise as a learning tool to convey important messages.
+We want them to create their own Earth Manual Project.

-Can we expect similar exhibitions to be held in the future?
+Can we expect similar exhibitions in the future?

 Yes!
-As of now, we are in the planning stage of conducting the next Earth Manual Project Exhibition in Indonesia, which will be in Yogyakarta, by end of this year.
+As of now, we are in the planning stage of conducting the next Earth Manual Project Exhibition in Yogyakarta by end of this year.